paragmb/Algorithmic-Trading-Optimization-via-Machine-Learning-Algorithms-/README.md

 ##### a) Adjusting the size of training set
 Baseline Training Dataset = 3 months

 Training Dataset changed to 2 months: Although the strategy returns try to match with the actual returns towards the end of 2020 we lose the overlap of the curves reduces during end of 2017 to end of 2019.
-The accuracy score goes is 0.55.
+The accuracy score is 0.55.

 Training Dataset changed to 1 months: There is a distinct gap between the strategy returns and the actual returns throughout the dataset.
 The accuracy score is 0.55.
 So we concur that using the training dataset of 1 month is not a viable option.